Logo Voyage

 You can check the original Wikivoyage article Here

-Thirsk is a small market town in North Yorkshire, 23 miles north of York.
-It's best known for its racecourse and as the home of the veterinarian James Herriot (the pen name of author James Wright).
+Thirsk is a market town in North Yorkshire, 23 miles north of York, with a population of 5900 in 2021.
+It's best known for its racecourse and as the home of the veterinarian "James Herriot".
 It's also a good base for touring the North York Moors, which rise steeply a few miles east of town.

 Understand

 The fertile Vale of Mowbray has long been settled: in the Domesday Book this place was Tresche, and in Old Norse it was þresk meaning a fen.
 In an era when wealth was based on agriculture, Thirsk grew into a comfortable little market town, with only occasional disruptions by passing armies.
 Heavy industry also passed it by, as did the railway and A1, so its pleasant centre has been preserved.
 Agriculture remains the mainstay of life in Thirsk, plus light industry (often farm-related) and commuter housing for York.
-Its population in 2011 was about 5000.

 Get in

 Thirsk is on the main London Kings Cross - York - Edinburgh line, but most trains thunder through.
-From the south you generally change at York onto the hourly train from Manchester Airport and Piccadilly to Leeds, York, Thirsk, Northallerton, Yarm, Thornaby, Middlesbrough and Redcar.
-York to Thirsk is 15 min: look east to spot the Kilburn White Horse on the hillside as the train approaches Thirsk.
+From the south you generally change at York onto the hourly train from Manchester Airport to Leeds, York, Thirsk, Northallerton, Yarm, Thornaby, Middlesbrough and Redcar.
+York to Thirsk is 15 min: look east to spot Kilburn White Horse on the hillside as the train approaches Thirsk.

 By road from the south follow A1(M) onto A168.
 Avoid coming via York, the ring road is always congested.